X-Bomber: Star Fleet

-Plot outline
+Synopsis

-The year is 2999 and the Earth is at peace following the Space Wars.
+The year is 2999.
+Earth is at peace following the Space Wars.
 The safety of the human race is ensured by Earth Defense Force (EDF).
 Shortly before the turn of the fourth millennium, the peace is broken by the appearance of a gigantic alien battle cruiser.
 Powerless to defend itself, the EDF's Pluto base is completely destroyed and the evil Commander Makara reveals that the same fate awaits the Earth unless the mysterious F-Zero-One is handed over to her.

 Unaware of the nature of F-Zero-One and fearing retribution, the EDF presses into action an untested, incomplete weapon, codenamed X-Project, from its hidden moonbase.
 The X-Project is revealed to be a powerfully-armed spacecraft named X-Bomber.

 The series then follows the adventures of the crew of the X-Bomber, namely Doctor Benn, Shiro Hagen, Barry Hercules and John Lee who are joined by PPA, Lamia and her guardian Kirara.
 They set off to discover the nature of the F-Zero-One and try to protect it from the increasingly desperate Commander Makara and her menacing overlord, the Imperial Master.

-Eventually it is revealed that Lamia herself is the mysterious F-Zero-One, a powerful alien destined to bring peace to the galaxy at the turn of the millennium.
+It is revealed that Lamia herself is the mysterious F-Zero-One, a powerful alien destined to bring peace to the galaxy at the turn of the millennium.
 The series continues with Lamia gradually discovering her true nature and powers while the Imperial Alliance attempts to capture her and destroy the X-Bomber.
 The series climaxes with the X-Bomber crew destroying Commander Makara and Lamia finally confronting and defeating the Imperial Master and bringing peace to the universe.

 Episodes

 Some Episodes for the English version of the series were either renamed to fit the changes made or badly translated from the original titles.
-Although the episodes weren't officially named during the original series' run, the English DVD release confirms their titles.
+Although the episodes were not officially named during the original series' run, the English DVD release confirms their titles.